Differentially Private Formation Control: Privacy and Network Co-Design: Simulations

-In Figure~\ref{fig:eR_tune_bar}, we can see that as the required level of performance decreases, co-design allows the agents to be more private.
-This trend persists for all agents in varying magnitude which is influenced by the topology and each $\epsilon_i^{max}.$ We can also see that $\epsilon_i$ decreases rapidly from $e_R=2$ to $e_R=8,$ and then decreases slower for $e_R>8.$ This shows that relatively small changes in $e_R$ can lead to large changes in the resulting privacy level, i.e., if we relax performance slightly it is possible to gain a much stronger level of privacy, which occurs when $\epsilon_i$ is small for each agent. $\triangle$
+In Figure~\ref{fig:eR_tune_bar}, we also see that as the required level of performance decreases, co-design allows the agents to be more private.
+This trend persists for all agents in varying magnitudes, which are influenced by the topology and each $\epsilon_i^{max}.$ Moreover, Figure~\ref{fig:eR_tune_bar} shows that, even under the tightest constraint on~$e_{ss}$, agents implement values of~$\epsilon_i$ ranging from approximately~$0.04$ to~$0.07$, which are in line with some of the strongest privacy protections that have been used in the literature~\cite{hsu2014differential}.
+Thus, even when using input perturbation for privacy, there is an inherent compatibility between privacy and formation control, and agents can simultaneously attain both high performance and strong privacy protections. $\triangle$